 WHERE IS TEXAS WINE COUNTRY?

-Fredericksburg and Texas Wine Country are located just an hour west of Austin and north of San Antonio, making it an easy destination to reach for millions of Texans and travelers from around the world.
+Fredericksburg and Texas Wine Country are located just an over an hour from Austin and San Antonio, making it an easy destination to reach for millions of Texans and travelers from around the world.
 Centrally located in the state of Texas, the area is also just a four-hour drive from Dallas, Fort Worth and Houston.

 Popular with Texans for years, because of its legendary shopping and bountiful peach crops, Fredericksburg has evolved into a wine destination unlike any other in the country.
 It boasts a small-town feel with the restaurants, accommodations, shops and attractions usually reserved for a much larger destination.
 Settled by German immigrants in the 1840s, Fredericksburg’s rich German heritage is still evident today among its architecture, cuisine and its friendly people.